olus2000/olus2000/README.rst

 `Concatenative Evaluator`_.

 If you want to find out more about me see my repos, `my homepage`_ and if you want to support me and my projects I'm open for donations on LiberaPay.
-I am currently employed and don't need donations for survival.

 .. image:: https://liberapay.com/assets/widgets/donate.svg
    :alt: Donate using Liberapay